 Algorithm implementation for ACS requires careful consideration of the appropriate signal representation and the costs of operations.
 The algorithm analysis capabilities being developed on this program will reduce the effort required to find good ACS implementation choices for a signal processing algorithm.
 The environment will provide algorithm designers with information about operation counts, including adds, multiplies, and memory accesses, and with analyses of quantization effects related to ACS implementations.
 For many DSP problems, reduced precision arithmetic will maintain acceptable system performance.
 A mapping of an algorithm to an FPGA architecture will be successful if the designer can limit wordlength growth without sacrificing algorithm performance.
 Wordlength reduction introduces noise into the data stream, so the designer must balance the need for an efficient implementation with output quality.
-Our environment supports both analytical and simulationbased wordlength optimization.
+Our environment supports both analytical and simulation-based wordlength optimization.
 With these capabilities an algorithm designer will be able to quickly determine the appropriate number of bits for signal representations at all points in the design and to quantify the performance of various implementation choices.
+Figure 1 shows an example of the relationship of quantization noise to hardware costs for a particular algorithmic dataflow graph.